friscojosh/digital-garden/_notes/Index.md

 ## Why do you hate crypto so much, Josh?
 ---
 Many people have asked why I hate crypto.
 It's a reasonable question.
 I'm a dude who likes technology, sports, poker and other gambling-adjacent hobbies.
-I'm a bro, but I don't conform
+I'm a bro, but I don't conform.

 This digital garden is my incomplete, but growing answer.
 It will expand as I add more of my personal notes and research from the past 10 years or so to it.
 And in the spirit of [[strong opinions, weakly held]], I will question my conclusions when the evidence warrants.